Torsion free instanton sheaves on the blow-up of $\mathbb{P}^{3}$ at a point: Elementary transformations

-\begin{lemma} If $\mathcal{E}$ is a $\mu-$stable rank $2$ instanton sheaf on $\bp3,$ then its elementary transform is also $\mu-$stable. \end{lemma} \begin{proof} If the elementary transform $\mathcal{F}$ of $\mathcal{E}$ is not stable, it admits a destabilizing sheaf $\mathcal{G},$ hence with $\mu(G)=0.$ Thus it destabilizes $\mathcal{E},$ which contradicts the hypothesis. \end{proof}
+\begin{lemma} If $\mathcal{E}$ is a $\mu_{L}$-stable rank $2$ instanton sheaf on $\bp3,$ then its elementary transform is also $\mu_{L}$-stable. \end{lemma} \begin{proof} If the elementary transform $\mathcal{F}$ of $\mathcal{E}$ is not stable, it admits a destabilizing sheaf $\mathcal{G},$ hence with $\mu_{L}(G)=0.$ Thus it destabilizes $\mathcal{E},$ which contradicts the hypothesis. \end{proof}

-Recall that instanton bundles $\mathcal{E}$ given in \cite[Construction 7.2]{ccgm} are obtained, via Hartshorne-Serre correspondence, from a union of disjoint lines, so we shall call them \emph{t'Hooft instantons on} $\bp3,$ since they generalize the t'Hooft instantons on $\p3.$ If an instanton is not given by such a construction then we shall say that is is non t'Hooft.
+Recall that instanton bundles $\mathcal{E}$ given in \cite[Construction 7.2]{ccgm} are obtained, via Hartshorne-Serre correspondence, from a union of disjoint lines, so we shall call them \emph{t'Hooft instantons on} $\bp3,$ since they generalize the t'Hooft instantons on $\p3.$ If an instanton is not given by such a construction then we shall say that it is non t'Hooft.

-The t'Hooft instanton bundles, on $\bp3,$ of any admissible charge, are proved to be $\mu-$stable for \cite[Theorem 1.7]{ccgm}.
-For the more general instantons, the answer have been proved positive only for small values of the charge \cite[Proposition 6.4]{ccgm}.
-The following result, broaden the result in the case of higher values of the charge and non locally free case:
+The t'Hooft instanton bundles, on $\bp3,$ of any admissible charge, are proved to be $\mu_{L}$-stable for \cite[Theorem 1.7]{ccgm}, These are {\em earnest instantons}, that is, they also satisfy the additional condition $h^{1}(\bp3,\mathcal{E}(-h-D))=0,$ for a non empty linear system $|D|$ that contains smooth integral elements \cite[Definition 1.2]{ccgm}.
+The question of their existence \cite[Question 1.10]{ccgm} has not been answered yet.
+For the more general instantons bundle, earnest or not, the claim about $\mu_{L}$-stability have been proved positive only for small values of the charge \cite[Proposition 6.4]{ccgm}.
+The following conclusion, broaden the result in the case of higher values of the charge and non locally free case:

-\begin{corollary} There exist $\mu-$stable rank $2$ instanton sheaves, of any charge $kH^{2}+lE^{2},$ of non t'Hooft type. \end{corollary}
+\begin{corollary} There exist $\mu_{L}$-stable rank $2$ instanton sheaves (earnest, or not), of any charge $kH^{2}+lE^{2}$ . \end{corollary}